floragunncom/search-guard-docs/_content/_docs_installation/sg53_migration_overview.md

 Copyright 2020 floragunn GmbH
 -->

-# Migrating from Search Guard 53 and before
+# Migrating from Search Guard 53 and before to Search Guard FLX
 {: .no_toc}

 If you have an existing cluster running Search Guard 53 or earlier, you need to migrate your configuration.